 By Market Wire, October 03, 2013, 09:46:00 AM EDT

-- Half of high-net worth Minnesotans say they are better off today than before the recession
+- More than half of high-net worth individuals in Washington say they are better off today than before September 2008

-- They are among the most optimistic in the country about the health and financial sectors
+- They are most bullish on the technology and energy sectors but lack confidence in the health and manufacturing sectors

-Affluent Minnesotans feel better than most high-net worth Americans about the future of the U.S. economy and say they are more financially stable now than they were before the economic downturn, a study released today by BMO Private Bank has revealed.
-The study is the second in a series by BMO Private Bank examining trends among high-net worth individuals (those with investible assets of $1 million or more) in Minnesota and across the country.
+A study released today by BMO Private Bank has revealed that Washington's high-net worth individuals say they have bounced back from the 2008 recession and are feeling upbeat about their current savings and investment strategy.
+The study is the second in a series by BMO Private Bank examining trends among high-net worth individuals (those with investible assets of $1 million or more) in Washington and across the country.

 Other key highlights of the study include:

-- They are spending more than or the same as before the recession on travel and vacations (92 percent), entertainment and leisure (85 percent) and collections and hobbies (80 percent).
+- They are spending more than or the same as they did before the recession on travel and vacations (90 percent), entertainment and leisure (89 percent), and collections and hobbies (77 percent).

 Key National Findings:

 - Almost two-thirds (61 percent) of high-net worth Americans say they are better off today than they were before the recession.

 - Sixty percent of the nation's affluent are optimistic about what the future holds for the U.S. economy.